manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 ```
 <!-- end -->

 If you want to support different languages in your search, it can be a laborious task to define sets of valid characters and folding rules for all of them.
-We have simplified this for you by providing default charset tables, `non_cjk` and `cjk`, that cover non-CJK and CJK (Chinese, Japanese, Korean) languages respectively.
+We have simplified this for you by providing default charset tables, `non_cont` and `cont`, that cover languages with non-continuous and continuous (Chinese, Japanese, Korean, Thai) scripts, respectively.
 In most cases, these charsets should be sufficient for your needs.

 Please note that the following languages are currently **not** supported:
 * Assamese